eclipse-langium/langium-website/content/docs/grammar-language.md

 terminal STRING: /"[^"]*"|'[^']*'/;
 ```

-Here, the token `STRING` will match a stream of character surrounded by double quotes `""` or single quotes `''`.
+Here, the token `STRING` will match a stream of character surrounded by double quotes or single quotes.

 **The order in which terminal rules are defined is critical** as the lexer will always return the first match.

 ### Return Types

-A terminal rule returns a Typescript type.
+A terminal rule always returns an instance of a Typescript type.
 If no return type is specified then the terminal rule will return a `string` by default.

 ```
 terminal INT returns number: /[0-9]+/;